Nelly Bromley

 Eleanor Elizabeth Emily (Nelly, sometimes Nellie) Bromley (30 September 1850 – 27 October 1939) was an English actress and singer who performed in operettas, musical burlesques and comic plays.
 She is best remembered today for having created the role of the Plaintiff in Gilbert & Sullivan's first success, Trial by Jury, although she played in that piece for just over three months out of a successful career spanning nearly two decades.

 Life and early career

 Bromley was born on 30 September 1850 in London to an actress and singer, also Eleanor Bromley (1826–1860).
 The identity of her father is unknown.
-Her mother was born into the large family of John Charles Bromley (died 1839) and his wife Hannah née Shailer.
+Her mother was born into the large family of her grandparents John Charles Bromley (died 1839) and his wife Hannah née Shailer.
 Her mother had begun acting while still a teenager, in 1843, appearing at many of the major West End theatres, especially at the Olympic Theatre.
 She continued to act until she died in childbirth in 1860.
 In 1857, she had married Charles Henry Cook.
 After her mother's death, Bromley and her younger sister, Jessy Cook, were raised by their grandmother Hannah.